simpleinjector/Documentation/source/using.rst

 **Configuring an automatically constructed new instance to be returned:**

-By supplying the service type and the created implementation as generic types, the container can create new instances of the implementation (**MoveCustomerHandler** in this case) by using [automatic constructor injection|#Automatic_constructor_injection].
+By supplying the service type and the created implementation as generic types, the container can create new instances of the implementation (**MoveCustomerHandler** in this case) by using :ref:`automatic constructor injection <Automatic_constructor_injection>`.

 .. code-block:: c#